Fighting For A Second Chance After A Probation Violation

-If you are charged with a new offense or accused of violating terms of your probation, the law firm of Steven Wetter, Attorney at Law will fight to win you a second chance at your probation hearing.
-We know that there may be a simple and honest explanation for a misdemeanor probation violation or parole violation.
+If you are charged with a new offense or accused of violating terms of your probation, the law firm of Steven Wetter Attorney at Law, P.A., will fight to win you a second chance at your probation hearing.
+We know that there may be a simple and honest explanation for a probation or parole violation.
 We realize that people have setbacks and relapses.
 Our job is to get you back in compliance and back in the good graces of the court.

-Steven Wetter has practiced as a criminal defense lawyer in the Fort Myers and Cape Coral area for 10 years, and before that he prosecuted thousands of misdemeanors and felonies as an assistant state attorney.
+Steven Wetter has practiced as a criminal defense lawyer in the Fort Myers and Cape Coral area for more than 20 years.
+Before that, he prosecuted thousands of misdemeanors and felonies as an assistant state attorney.
 He knows that judges take probation violations seriously — almost personally.
 If the judge determines your violation was “willful and substantial,” he or she can send you to jail or impose even stricter probation terms.

 There are two ways to violate probation: technical violations (defying the terms of the probation) or law violations (an arrest for a new crime).
 Mr. Wetter has helped clients overcome both types of violations: